Easy EARTH DAY Music Activities & Songs For Kids

 Processing…

 Success!
-Use the PW: Oodles21 to unlock FREEBIES on the Subscriber Spot tab in the top menu!
+Use the PW: MUSIC4LIFE to unlock FREEBIES on the Subscriber Spot tab in the top menu!

 Parachute Songs, Games, and Activities In the Music Classroom

-Successful parachute songs, games, and activities teach musical and movement concepts, let students explore through creativity and improvisation, and provide a physical activity for fitness, a brain break, and a social-emotional learning (SEL) outlet.
+These activities provide a fun application for music elements as well as physical activity for fitness, a brain break, and a social-emotional learning (SEL) outlet.

 Continue reading “Parachute Songs, Games, and Activities In the Music Classroom”

-Nutcracker Activities for Music | Tried, True, and New
+Nutcracker Activities for Music | Movement, Lessons, and Books

 Here are some favorite lesson plans and activities for the music classroom to teach The Nutcracker Ballet plus some NEW resources to spark life into our teaching of this perennial classic.

 With its call and response form, this is the perfect barred instrument activity for December!
-PLUS, movement ideas using partners and the whole class with and without props!
-Ribbon sticks/wands, scarves, partner parachutes, and a classroom parachute!

 Tea Dance Video